 The Global Programs and Strategy Alliance (GPS Alliance) is the driving force for the University of Minnesota in globalizing teaching, learning, research, and engagement.

-- Find out how U of M faculty and staff responded to the MELP survey on Supporting Non-Native English Speakers at the University of Minnesota
+- U of M faculty and staff survey responses around Supporting Non-Native English Speakers at the University of Minnesota

-- Find tools and strategies for internationalizing the curriculum
+- Tools and strategies for internationalizing the curriculum

-- Read the latest recent U of M research, which highlights key studies on undergraduate international students
+- Recent U of M research highlighting key studies on undergraduate international students

 - Supporting International Students: Resources and workshops for faculty and staff